baobabsoluciones/cornflow/docs/source/main/docker-stack.rst

 If you are using the default entrypoint of the production image, it will execute ``initapp.sh`` script wich use and initialize environment variables to work with postgresql and airflow defined in ``docker-compose.yml``.
 The image entrypoint works as follows::

-    A new fernet secret key it will be generated.
+#.A new fernet secret key it will be generated.
-    Check cornflow postgresql database connection.
+#.Check cornflow postgresql database connection.
-    The migrations and upgrade of the database is executed on every deployment.
+#.The migrations and upgrade of the database is executed on every deployment.
-    For the very first time will create the cornflow superuser.
+#.For the very first time will create the cornflow superuser.
-    Finally launch gunicorn server with 3 gevent workers.
+#.Finally launch gunicorn server with 3 gevent workers.

 Airflow image personalized for cornflow
 ******************************************

-For this project we have created a custom Ariflow image that we will maintain for the life cycle of the Cornflow application.
+For this project we have created a custom Airflow image that we will maintain for the life cycle of the Cornflow application.
 Airflow has different execution modes: `SecuentialExecutor`, `CeleryExecutor` and `KubernetesExecutor`.
 At the moment we have focused on the first two execution modes and next we will develop an image to be used with Kubernetes.
 By default is set on ``SequentialExecutor`` which allows you to perform resolutions sequentially.
 That is, when you enter a resolution, the next one is not executed until the previous one has finished.